geekodour/mogoz/content/posts/20230405003455-data_engineering.md

 | Hevodata     | NO      | NO            | YES         |

 -   Cloud offerings usually have [orchestration]({{< relref "20231025103420-queues_and_scheduling.md" >}}) built in, so need not worry about that.
+-   Lot of Meltano extractors/loaders are airbyte wrappers

 #### Singer spec based {#singer-spec-based}